allan-tulane/fa-25-recitation-01-hhtri/README.md

 **TODO: your answer goes here**

+For linear search, the worst case is when 'key' is not in the list because the algorithm has to check all n elements.

+For binary search, the worst case is when 'key' is not in the list or is located at the very last search step.
+The algorithm must keep halving until the search space is empty.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**

+For linear search, the best case is when key is the first element in the list, so only one comparison is needed.

+For binary search, the best case is when key is the middle element of the list, so it is found immediately on the first comparison.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.